Santa-Clara-Imaginarium-Lab/Fish2Mesh-Human-Mesh-Recovery/README.md

 - Oct 2023: MoEmo was accepted by IROS 2023 (IEEE/RSJ International Conference on Intelligent Robots and Systems).

 # Install
+My torch version is 2.0.1.
+I am not sure whether I missing some package which we need to intall.
+If I miss something, please let me know.
 ```
 conda create -n pose python=3.8
 conda activate pose